codeaches/codeaches.github.io/_posts/2018-12-17-Spring Boot-OAuth2 and Resource Server setup.md

 ##### Download the project
 Click on `Generate Project`.
 You will see that the project will be downloaded as oauth2server.zip file on your hard drive.

-Alternatively, you can also generate the project in a shell using cURL.
+Alternatively, you can also generate the project in a shell using cURL
 ```sh
 curl https://start.spring.io/starter.zip  \
 	   -d dependencies=web,config server,jpa,actuator \